JuliaIO/HDF5.jl/README.md

 ## Credits

 - [Konrad Hinsen](https://github.com/khinsen/julia_hdf5) initiated Julia's support for HDF5
-- Tim Holy (maintainer)
+- Tim Holy and Simon Kornblith (co-maintainers and primary authors)
 - Tom Short contributed code and ideas to the dictionary-like interface, and string->type conversion in the JLD module
-- Simon Kornblith fixed problems in the Matlab support
 - Blake Johnson made several improvements, such as support for iterating over attributes
 - Mike Nolta and Jameson Nash contributed code or suggestions for improving the handling of HDF5's constants
 - Several users have reported bugs and tested fixes: Jason Knight, Mark McCurry